Devils Tower: Native American cultural beliefs

 N. Scott Momaday (Kiowa) was given the name Tsoai-talee (Rock Tree Boy) by Pohd-lohk, a Kiowa elder, linking the child to the Devils Tower bear myth.
 To reinforce this mythic connection, his parents took him there.
 Momaday incorporated the bear myth as unifying subtext into his 1989 novel The Ancient Child.

 U.S. history

 Fur trappers may have visited Devils Tower, but they left no written evidence of having done so.
-The first documented non-Indigenous visitors were members of Captain William F. Raynolds's 1859 expedition to Yellowstone.
+The first documented nonindigenous visitors were members of Captain William F. Raynolds's 1859 expedition to Yellowstone.
 Sixteen years later, Colonel Richard I. Dodge escorted an Office of Indian Affairs scientific survey party to the massive rock formation and coined the name Devils Tower.
-Recognizing its unique characteristics, the United States Congress designated the area a U.S. forest reserve in 1892 and in 1906 Devils Tower became the nation's first National monument.
+Recognizing its unique characteristics, the United States Congress designated the area a U.S. forest reserve in 1892, and in 1906, Devils Tower became the nation's first national monument.